The Gearing Up Program is the ONLY nationally recognized motorcycle training program in the province.

 - Focus on safety and survival techniques in today’s traffic environments and riding conditions

-- 18-21 hours of instruction of which 15% is in classroom.
-The remainder of time is based on interactive lessons, on-bike practice & demos.
+- 18-21 hours of instruction of which 15% is in the classroom.
+The remainder of the time is based on interactive lessons, on-bike practice & demos.

-- Large self contained training areas which are set up to simulate an urban environment with street layouts, traffic signs and lanes, crosswalks and contoured surfaces.
+- Large self-contained training areas that are set up to simulate an urban environment with street layouts, traffic signs and lanes, crosswalks and contoured surfaces.

 - Well-paced instruction/demo format which enhances the learning environment.
 Plenty of space and time on the bike for practice exercises and skills improvement.